maxto/R-Books/README.md

 - [Principles of Econometrics with  R](https://bookdown.org/ccolonescu/RPoE4/) Resource for the “Principles of Econometrics” textbook by Carter Hill, William Griffiths and Guay Lim, 4-th edition (Hill, Griffiths, and Lim 2011).

+- [Processing and Analyzing Financial Data with R](https://www.msperlin.com/pafdR/) This book introduces the reader to the use of R and RStudio as a platform for processing and analyzing financial data.

 Misc books [here](https://bookdown.org/home/archive/)